webyrd/set-constraints/README.md

 * Sets must be length instantiated.

-* Not using optimizations from the Stolzenburg papers which should cut on the number of answers generated.
+* Not using optimizations from the Stolzenburg papers that should cut down the number of answers generated.